-The Transplant-Oncology Infectious Diseases Program at Stony Brook Hospital offers clinical expertise in the prevention and management of infectious complications in oncology, solid organ and hematopoietic stem cell transplant patients as well as patients receiving immune-biologic therapies.
+The Transplant-Oncology Infectious Disease Program at Stony Brook University Hospital offers clinical expertise in the prevention and management of infectious complications in oncology, solid organ and hematopoietic stem cell transplant patients as well as patients receiving immune-biologic therapies.

 Our Transplant-Oncology ID outpatient service provides the following consultation services:

 - Full assessments of transplant candidates, focusing on infection risks and prevention.

 - Consults for management and prevention of infectious disease management and prevention in transplant patients and donors.